Mocking fetch and axios in Vitest without memory leaks

 Memory bloat in Vitest HTTP mocking stems from three deterministic failure vectors: event loop retention, global state pollution, and unhandled promise rejections during mock lifecycle execution.
 When test suites scale, these vectors compound, causing worker threads to retain references long after afterEach hooks fire.

 The primary retention trigger is the mismatch between vi.mock hoisting behavior and dynamic spy attachment.
 Hoisted mocks persist across suite boundaries, while dynamically attached spies create cross-suite bleed that bypasses standard teardown.
 Concurrently, unclosed Response streams and dangling AbortSignal references prevent the V8 garbage collector from reclaiming heap allocations.
 In parallel execution environments, Axios interceptor accumulation across worker threads creates circular reference chains that survive process recycling.
-Furthermore, Vitest --pool=forks isolation fails when mocking global prototypes without explicit unstubbing, leaving residual state in the worker heap.
+Vitest pool: 'forks' isolation also fails when mocking global prototypes without explicit unstubbing, leaving residual state in the worker heap.

 Contextualizing these leak vectors within broader HTTP Request Stubbing Techniques methodologies allows teams to isolate retention triggers before scaling test suites.
-Identifying the exact lifecycle boundary where references detach is mandatory for deterministic execution.

 Reproducible Test Environment Configuration